Distribution is ubiquitous in modern computing systems. For example,

 Farzin Houshmand, Mohsen Lesani

-POPL ’19 (ACM SIGPLAN Symposium on Principles of Programming Languages)
+POPL ’19 (ACM SIGPLAN Symposium on Principles of Programming

 Hambazi: Spatial Coordination Synthesis for Augmented Reality